 If you applied for international protection after your first asylum application was rejected, you are not entitled to shelter, food and social assistance unless you are a member of a vulnerable group.

 If you and your family members are unemployed and in between 16 years old and retirement age, you need to register with an Employment Bureau office.

 You have 3 months to register with the Employment Bureau after receiving your refugee status or humanitarian protection.
 Once you register, you can apply for monthly social benefits.

-However, if you wait longer than 3 months to register, you will need to wait at least 6 months until you can apply for monthly social benefits.
+However, if you miss this deadline, you will need to wait at least 6 months as an employee registered at the Employment Bureau office until you can apply for monthly social benefits.